feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 > A physical symbol system has the necessary and sufficient means for general intelligent action.

 - Symbol: Meaningful pattern that can be manipulated
-- Symbol *system*: Creates, copies, modifies, and destroys symbols
+- Symbol system: Creates, copies, modifies, and destroys symbols

-A symbol system is physical when its symbols *exist* in the physical world.
+A symbol system is physical when its symbols exist in the physical world.

 Agents use these systems to model the world.
-Not all models have the same level of detail, it depends on what's relevant and what isn't.
+Not all models of reality have the same level of detail, it depends on what's relevant and what isn't.
 Often, multiple levels of abstraction are used at once.

 > [...] you do not have to emulate every level of a human to build an AI agent, but rather you can **emulate the higher levels** and **build them on the foundation of modern computers**.